- Having a PCP is important so you can have regular check-ups.

 What if I’ve turned 13 and I want a provider that sees teenagers?

-You should ask your provider if he/she sees teenagers or if there’s another provider in the office who does.
-There may be special clinic hours for teens to be seen in the office.
-Talk with your provider about how to let your parents know about your health care needs.
+You should ask your provider if they see teenagers or if there’s another provider in the office who does.
+Some PCP offices will have special clinical hours dedicated for teen appointments.
+It’s important to talk with your provider about how they will discuss your health care needs with your parents.
+What will they tell them?
+What do they have to tell them by law?

 How do I find the names of health care providers?